scrtlabs/secretvm/README.md

 - **Secure Blockchain Operations**: Protection for sensitive blockchain operations
 - **Regulated Data Processing**: Compliant processing of sensitive data
 - **Multi-party Computation**: Secure collaboration on sensitive data

+### reproduce-mr
+A command-line tool that emulates the calculation of attesation registers (MRTD, RTMR0, RTMR1, RTMR2, RTMR3)

+**Key Features:**
+- Calculates the expected values of all attestation registers based on given VM artifacts, docker-compose.yaml and other parameters
+- Used to verify the chain of trust, ensuring that a given SecretVM is indeed built from given artifacts